RockitBootcamp/Student-Resources/Tooling.md

 ```

 ### [phpMyAdmin](https://github.com/phpmyadmin/phpmyadmin)
 Despite the confusing name, this tool doesn't administer PHP, it administers MySQL.
-It's basically an already made PHP project that's sole purpose is to give you a User Interface to managing a MySQL database.
+It's a PHP project that you download and setup as a Virtual Host.
+It's basically a PHP project that gives you a User Interface for MySQL.
 Learn how to install it from [Brad's Video](https://www.youtube.com/watch?v=e80KsIxCrtA&list=UUZi-0WJPUNb_LQocFMJw5dA)

 ### [NPM](https://www.npmjs.com/)
 The _Node Package Manager_ is a software dependency manager - specifically those that are created in JavaScript or Node.
 NPM is usually used by beginners to bring in other tools such as Bower, and Gulp or Grunt.